AngeloFig/Portfolio/README.md

 # 🛡️ Angelo Figueroa Jr's Portfolio

 Welcome!
-This is a showcase of hands-on cybersecurity labs I’ve completed through the **TestOut Security Pro** certification, Google Cybersecurity Certificate, and my ongoing home lab development.
-These labs demonstrate real-world skills across several domains of cybersecurity.
+This is a showcase of hands-on cybersecurity and IT labs I’ve completed through the **TestOut Security Pro** certification, **Google Cybersecurity Certificate**, and my ongoing **home lab development**.
+These labs demonstrate real-world skills across several domains, including cybersecurity, system administration, and IT support.

+Whether I’m pursuing roles in cybersecurity or beginning in IT/help desk to build experience, this portfolio reflects my commitment to technical excellence, security best practices, and continuous learning.

 ---